 This means the customer pays for their iPhone or iPad over a period of time rather than in a lump sum.
 This allows the carrier to recoup the cost of the handset over the lifetime of the contract – usually between 1 and 3 years.

 In this scenario, if the iPhone wasn’t locked to the carriers network the customer could sign a contract with one supplier to get a cheap iPhone or iPad, then stop paying and swap to a cheaper or more convenient network.
 They could even sell the phone on for a profit.

-The network lock discourages such practices.
+The carrier lock discourages such practices.

-How are iPhones locked?
+How are smartphones locked?

 Even if you don’t buy a phone directly from a carrier, such as Sprint or EE, and get it from a retailer like Amazon you are likely to find it is SIM locked to a particular network.